 The significant benefits of mindful coloring pages are now being realized for all age groups as it takes its place alongside yoga and meditation as an enjoyable way to improve physical and mental wellbeing.

-As we highlight the vast reasons to use coloring pages we hope that teachers and parents are inspired to use them as a mindfulness tool to help children to calm down and refocus.
 The added bonus of mindful coloring is that it promotes creativity and improves fine motor skills, and it's not just for primary and elementary school students - high schools and universities use it too!